The executive committee meet monthly. If you would like to contact us or raise a concern please contact us.

 I am proud to have played a part in the progress the club has enjoyed in that time and communicating to the members and community.

 2024 will be a significant year for the club.

 Non committee roles

 General Manager – Karen Dickson

-I am thrilled to take on the newly appointed position of General Manager.
+I am thrilled to continue in the position of General Manager.